rdmoritz/Setting-Up-Azure-with-VM/README.md

 <h2>Steps Involved</h2>

-1) Create new account in Azure
-2) Create Resource Group
+1) Create Resource Group
-3) Create Storage Account
+2) Create Storage Account
-4) Create Container inside Storage Account
+3) Create Container inside Storage Account

 <h2>Summary</h2>

 I'm not showing the creation of setting up a Microsoft Azure account in this demonstration.
 I'm assuming most of it is self explanatory.
 You just need to go to www.portal.azure.com and setup a new account.
+So once the Azure account is created we next need to setup a Resource Group as follows.